andytheqaguy/AxeDevtoolsAccessibilityCheckerTool/README.md

-# Axe Devtools Accessibility Checker
+# Axe Devtools Accessibility Checker Tool

 ## Description
-This project contains a Java class named `AccessibilityCheckerTest` that performs accessibility testing on web pages using Deque's axe-core library in conjunction with Selenium WebDriver and Apache POI for Excel file creation and manipulation.
+This project contains a Java class named `AccessibilityCheckerToolTest` that performs accessibility testing on web pages using Deque's axe-core library in conjunction with Selenium WebDriver and Apache POI for Excel file creation and manipulation.

 ## Usage
-The `AccessibilityCheckerTest` class includes a series of methods that:
+The `AccessibilityCheckerToolTest` class includes a series of methods that:
 - Uses Selenium WebDriver to navigate through web pages.
 - Sets up the necessary configurations before running the tests.
 - Reads configuration properties from a file located at `src/test/resources/accessibility.properties`.